-- Gebroeders Niemeijer (Nieuwendijk 35) sells a variety of authentic French breads as well as croissants and brioche.
+- Gebroeders Niemeijer (Nieuwendijk 35) sells a variety of authentic French loaves of bread as well as croissants and brioche.

 - Le Fournil de Sebastien (Olympiaplein 119) bakes the best baguettes in town.
-The French owner comes from a long line of artisan bakers, and the long lines here should prove that he knows what he's doing.
+The French owner comes from a long line of artisan bakers, and the long lines here should prove that he is great at what he's doing.

 - Vlaamsch Broodhuys (Haarlemmerstraat 108) offers authentic bread in the French tradition.
 A joy to behold, and eat.

 - Le Pain Quotidien (Cornelis Troostplein 4hs) is the place in de Pijp for good bread (also on Sundays).